Thank you for signing up to . You will receive a verification email shortly.

 A high fibre diet has lots of health benefits and can even help you to lose weight, if that’s your goal.
 We’ve put together a handy guide featuring everything you need to know about following a high fibre diet.

-A high fibre diet comes with a higher number of health benefits, starting with your digestive system.
-A high fibre diet will get things moving more quickly and allow your body to absorb the nutrients it needs.
+A high fibre diet comes with a higher number of health benefits, starting with your digestive system as it's one of the diets that work fast (opens in new tab) to produce good results.
+And unlike a low fibre diet (opens in new tab), it get things moving more quickly and allow your body to absorb the nutrients it needs.

 Harley Street nutritionist Lily Soutter (opens in new tab) says, “On average, most of us within the UK simply aren’t reaching our daily-recommended fibre intake.
 Fibre plays a key role with supporting digestive health, reducing weight gain, and keeping our gut lining healthy by feeding our good bacteria.
 What’s more, fibre can reduce the risk of cardiovascular disease, type 2 diabetes and even bowel cancer!”